mobizt/Firebase-ESP32/README.md

 **Determine the size of backup file.**

-return *Size* of backup file in byte after backup operation.
+return *`Number of byte`* of backup file in byte after backup operation.

 ```C++
 size_t getBackupFileSize();